mhoennig/hs.hsadmin.ng/doc/rbac.md

          WHERE target.uuid IN (
             SELECT uuid
               FROM queryAccessibleObjectUuidsOfSubjectIds(
-                'view', 'customer', currentSubjectsUuids()));
+                'SELECT, 'customer', currentSubjectsUuids()));

 This view should be automatically updatable.
-Where, for updates, we actually have to check for 'edit' instead of 'view' operation, which makes it a bit more complicated.
+Where, for updates, we actually have to check for 'UPDATE' instead of 'SELECT' operation, which makes it a bit more complicated.

 With the larger dataset, the test suite initially needed over 7 seconds with this view query.
 At this point the second variant was tried.